 Textbooks that have been used in the sequence include Hamilton (1994), Time Series Analysis, Princeton University Press; Hayashi (2000), Econometrics, Princeton University Press; as well as Hogg and Craig (1995), Introduction to Mathematical Statistics, Prentice Hall.

 All three sequences make intensive use of mathematical and statistical techniques.
 It is therefore strongly recommended that participants review the relevant material before the beginning of the first sequence.
-The Study Center also offers a two-day review course on mathematical methods, starting on the introduction day.
+The Study Center also offers a four-day review course on mathematical methods, starting on the introduction day.
 The material covered in the review includes

 on the level of, for example, Simon and Blume (1994), Mathematics for Economists, Norton.